radixdlt/radixdlt-javascript/packages/application/README.md

 // THIS IS JUST AN OUTLINE OF FLOW
 // ⛔️⛔️⛔️ NOT THE ACTUAL API ⛔️⛔️⛔️
 ```

-### Transaction Flow Summary

-To summarize, in the pseudocode above we did the following:

-1. Gather and transform unsafe inputs into validate and type safe values.
-2. Create a transaction intent (fee less).
-3. From Radix Core API fetch minumum transaction fee (`minFee`).
-4. Optionally in GUI allow user to set transaction fee (`>= minFee`).
-5. From Radix Core API fetch transaction translated from intent.
-Upon response JS lib  performs some soundness check that th content of the transaction matches the intent.
-6. Optionally let power users review the contents of the transaction.
-7. Locally sign the transaction.
-8. Submit the signed transaction to the Radix Core API, saving the transaction id (`txId`).
-9. Using `txId` from last step, **poll** the Radix Core API for the status of the transaction and update GUI accordingly when it either fails to succeeds.

 ### Transaction Flow Code